 How to raise New Generation Anchors

 Avoid using the power of the engine to rip the anchor from the bottom.
-Doing so risks damage to the anchor and running gear.
+Doing so risks damage to the anchor, the rode the bow roller or the windlass.
 This procedure is particularly important if there are waves and the boat is pitching.